Appraising Your Farm or Land

 1. Get an appraiser that specializes in farmland.

 You wouldn’t have a brain surgeon preform open heart surgery on you – don’t hire a residential appraiser to appraise your farmland.
 There are state certified general appraisers that specialize in farmland.
 Most farmland appraisers will travel a large geographic area to help you meet your needs.
-At First Illinois Ag Group, we have four appraisers that specialize in farmland that cover the entire state of Illinois.
+At First Illinois Ag Group, we have three appraisers that specialize in farmland that cover the entire state of Illinois.
 If we can’t cover your property, we will be glad to refer you to another qualified professional that can.